 I’m going to share something that I’ve never told you before.
 I have Cancer.
 Acute Lymphocytic Leukemia.
 I can count on one hand the number of people I’ve personally told.
 It isn’t something I’ve shared before – that I was willing to share with anyone before – before today.
 Why?
 It’s a painful part of me that I’ll always remember.
 And I’m still a tiny bit terrified of sharing so much of myself with others – I’ve always been guarded, it’s just easier that way.

-While you remember your childhood years spent playing outside and going to school; I remember the hospital visits, the surgeries and the sickness, my God, the never-ending sickness.
+While you remember your childhood years spent playing outside and going to school; I remember the hospital visits, the surgeries and the sickness, my God, the never-ending sickness – which started when I was six years old.
 I used to be so embarrassed of what I was, what I had.
 But I’ve come to realize it’s a hauntingly defining time in my life full of difficult, valuable lessons.

 Change the things you can.
 Confession time: I used to be a slob and quite possibly a hoarder.
 It’s true, I was the best at hiding things in every nook and cranny in the house.
 But the sicker I got, the more I started cleaning and organizing.
 I knew if I couldn’t control some things; I’d work to change the things I could.
 Now my organization is a finely tuned science.
 I’ve been working on this skill for so many years that some days I feel like I’ve nearly perfected it.
 And I’m proud of that.
 I can use my talents well and often to help others.
 Would this talent have uncovered itself if I didn’t have Cancer?
 I’ll never know.
 My past has given me this gift; yes, it came with sacrifice, but it’s part of me.
 I encourage you to take control of your opportunities to change what you can, improve your life, and press on toward the goal.